 Experts blame higher travel speeds due to emptier roads.

-MARCH 2020 UPDATE: Motor vehicle deaths up 24% in 2020 compared to 2019—the biggest increase in 96 years—despite drops in miles driven, according to the National Safety Council.
+MARCH 2020 UPDATE: Motor vehicle death rate up 24% in 2020 compared to 2019—the biggest increase in 96 years—despite drops in miles driven, according to the National Safety Council.

 People Are Driving Less

 Coronavirus took a major toll on health, especially for Latinos.
 But the virus also forced lockdowns and isolation across the country, slowing the economy and travel.

 Travel on roads and streets dropped 25.7% in May 2020, compared to May 2019.

 This trend continued into June, with a 13% decline in 2020 compared to June 2019, according to preliminary data from the Federal Highway Administration, which are the latest available data.

 There are differences among states as well as differences between urban vs rural roads.
 For example, travel in Tennessee and Arkansas declined by less than 6% in June 2020 compared to June 2019 while travel in Washington and Massachusetts declined by more than 20%.
 Additionally, during the same time, travel declined 11.9% on rural roads compared to 14.6% on urban roads.

 Overall, total street and road travel for the first six months of 2020 dropped 16.6% compared to the same time last year.